 Male or female patients can also develop infertility due to pituitary adenoma.
 This is a pituitary tumor that results in hypogonadism and breast enlargement in men and menstrual irregularities in women.
 Hypogonadism in men can cause symptoms such as breast enlargement, lower energy levels, loss of libido, and erectile dysfunction.

 What Causes Infertility?

 Infertility is caused by male factors, female factors, or both.
 The most common male factors associated with infertility include:

 - Abnormalities of the seminiferous tubules

-Low androgen (testosterone) levels may be due to use of medications such as Propecia (finasteride) or Aldactone (spironolactone).
+Low testosterone levels may be due to the use of medications such as Propecia (finasteride) or Aldactone (spironolactone).
 Patients with scrotal varicoceles may also develop infertility – varicoceles are dilated veins in the scrotum that could potentially lead to impaired semen production.
 Prior testicular trauma is also a risk factor.
-Infectious diseases such as mumps (orchitis) can also lead to testicular failure in some cases.
+Infectious diseases such as mumps (orchitis) can also lead to testicular failure in some patients.

 The most common female factors associated with infertility include: